A holding company in Denmark

 For the same purpose, Denmark has adopted the controlled foreign corporation regime (CFC taxation).
 Accordingly, the profits from all subsidiaries are added to the parent company in Denmark.

 However, only when the later controls in excess of 50% of the voting rights in subsidiary and in excess of 10% of the assets of it, as well as when 50% of the taxable income is made up of financial gains.
-Our Danish company formation experts
+Our company registration experts in Denmark

 can offer more details on these matters.